plasmicapp/plasmic/examples/contentful/README.md

 # Contentful + Plasmic example

+Here we demo how you can make data from Contentful available for drag-and-drop for your content editors in the Plasmic Studio visual editor.

 This is a Next.js project bootstrapped with [`create-plasmic-app`](https://www.npmjs.com/package/create-plasmic-app).

 To play with the live Plasmic project: